Frequently Asked Questions

 What type of Life insurance do i need?

 The type of life insurance you need depends on your goal.
 There are policies designed solely to provide your family payment if you pass away.
-Other policies provide this for your family, and can also give you living benefits as well.
+Other policies provide this for your family, in addition to living benefits as well.
 These policies have a built-in cash value that grows over time as you pay your premiums that can be accessed for emergencies or whatever else you may need it for while you are still alive.
 Many people use this additional benefit for retirement planning, college planning, emergency money, etc. There are many benefits to both types of life insurance policies, it just depends on your goals.

 what is the difference between term life insurance and permanent life insurance?

 Term life is a life insurance policy that provides protection for your beneficiaries for a specified number of years (e.g. 10, 15, 20, 30 years, etc.) if you die during this specified term.
 Once this term ends, technically your coverage is still active, however, your policy will convert to one-year term and will renew annually.
 Your premium increases significantly and continues to increase year after year when it renews.
 Permanent life insurance is a life insurance policy that covers you permanently as long as you pay the premiums (e.g. Whole Life, Universal Life, Indexed Universal, Variable Universal).
-Certain permanent plans have guaranteed level premiums, the premium is guaranteed to never change.
-Whole Life is guaranteed level premium.
+Certain permanent plans have guaranteed level premiums, the premium is guaranteed to never change--Whole Life is guaranteed level premium.
 Whole life also has an added benefit that term life does not.
-In addition to the death benefit, it builds a cash value inside the policy that increases every year as you pay premiums.
+In addition to the death benefit, it builds a cash value that increases every year as you pay premiums.
 Depending on the plan, the cash value can grow tax free and can be accessed by the policyholder tax free for anything they want to use it for.

 what are the requirements to get life insurance?